brandur/sorg/content/drafts/webhooks.md

-You can put in a system where recipients have to meet certain uptime and latency SLAs or have their webhooks disabled, but once again, that needs additional tooling and documentation, and it won't make your users particularly happy (even when it's designed to help them indirectly).
+You can put in a system where recipients have to meet certain uptime and latency SLAs or have their webhooks disabled, but once again, that needs additional tooling and documentation, and the additional restrictions won't make your users particularly happy.

 ### Retries (#retries)